Futures studies: General applicability and use of foresight products

 Several corporations and government agencies use foresight products to both better understand potential risks and prepare for potential opportunities as an anticipatory approach.
 Several government agencies publish material for internal stakeholders as well as make that material available to broader public.
 Examples of this include the US Congressional Budget Office long term budget projections, the National Intelligence Center, and the United Kingdom Government Office for Science.
-Much of this material is used by policy makers to inform policy decisions and government agencies to develop long-term plan.
+Much of this material is used by policy makers to inform policy decisions and government agencies to develop long-term plans.
 Several corporations, particularly those with long product development lifecycles, use foresight and future studies products and practitioners in the development of their business strategies.
 The Shell Corporation is one such entity.
 Foresight professionals and their tools are increasingly being used in both the private and public areas to help leaders deal with an increasingly complex and interconnected world.